MrHunt18/ei-coding_exercises/README.md

 ## 📧 Contact

-For questions or feedback, please contact the development team.
+For questions or feedback, please contact me(links are in profile).

 ---